YesilkoyLab/public-/PFSample_DataAnalysisCode/ReadMe.md

 This project takes raw spectral measurements from metasurface sensors and turns them into:

-- Clean, averaged spectra per sample
+- Clean, averaged spectra per sample that contains only the resonance region of the metasurface
 - Feature-enhanced signals (via second derivative)
 - Low-dimensional representations (via PCA)